 Overall, you should enjoy your writing.

+This isn’t Disney, and there’s no point in us pretending it’s always a fairytale.
 Writing can be boring.
 Hopefully, this is rare.
 But let’s keep it real.
-It does happen I’ve had client projects that midway through felt painful.
+I’ve had client projects that midway through felt painful.
 I don’t know any writers who enjoy their work 100% of the time.

 When I’m on a particularly difficult writing project and I have to push through, I make a plan to write something fun immediately after.